grantbow/fit/docs/FIT.md

 The FIT format can evolve to meet changing team needs.
 Data can be imported or exported from other issue systems.

-bug is a program that implements the FIT conventions and helps manage issues versioned in git or mercurial.
+fit is a program that implements the FIT conventions and helps manage issues versioned in git or mercurial.

-bug is the program written in Go developed by Dave MacFarlane (driusan).
+fit began to be written as a program named bug in Go developed by Dave MacFarlane (driusan).
 Filesystem Issue Tracker (FIT) is the new name for the Poor Man's Issue Tracker (PMIT) storage system also developed by driusan.

 # Minimum Requirements
 # Jobs